 Step two is to identify crisp goals for each business objective.
 Executives lead the discussion, you’ll play a contributing role.

 Step three is to write down the key performance indicators.
-You’ll lead the work in this stop, in partnership with a “data person” if you have one.
+You’ll lead the work in this step, in partnership with a “data person” if you have one.

 Step four is to set the parameters for success upfront by identifying targets for each KPI.
 Organization leaders play a key role here, with input from Marketing and Finance.